i-meb/EEG-Metastability/README.md

 - unsynchronized = `0` otherwise

 For each channel, the time series of binary coalition states is converted into discrete patterns.
-The probability distribution of these coalition states is used to compute Shannon entropy in bits, then normalized.
+This entropy was computed from the coalition-state probability distribution and normalized by the number of non-reference channel partners.

 ---